lukFisz/puff/README.md

 ## Description

 Puff is a background application that connects to a Deluge client via JSON-RPC and automatically removes finished torrents according to a configurable retention policy.
-The application runs as a cron job scheduler and can be deployed as a Docker container.
+The application runs as a cron job scheduler and can be deployed as a Docker container with small footprint.

 ## Features